 - A general intensity of feeling that leaves other concerns in the background.

-- A remarkable ability to emphasize the positive features of the LO, and minimise, or empathise with, the negative.
+- A remarkable ability to emphasise the positive features of the LO, and minimise, or empathise with, the negative.

 - I would also add to Tennov’s list: a desire for exclusivity.